NEW JERSEY K-1 FIANCÉ & FIANCEÉ VISA LAWYER

 How Do I Bring my Fiancé to the U.S. to Get Married?

-If you are a U.S. citizen and are engaged to be married to someone who resides outside of the U.S., you may apply for a fiancé or fiancée visa.
-The fiancé(e) visa will allow the fiancé or fiancée to enter the U.S. for 90 days.
-During that time, the marriage must occur and the U.S. citizen spouse must file a petition with USCIS to obtain conditional permanent residency (green card) which will allow the spouse to legally reside in the U.S. on a conditional basis.
+If you are a U.S. citizen and are engaged to be married to someone who resides outside of the U.S., you may be eligible apply for a fiancé or fiancée visa so that you and your fiancé can be together in the U.S. The fiancé(e) visa will allow the fiancé or fiancée to enter the U.S. for 90 days.
+During that 90 day period, the marriage must occur and the U.S. citizen spouse must file a petition with USCIS to obtain conditional permanent residency (green card) which will allow the spouse to legally reside in the U.S. on a conditional basis.
 Fiancé(e) visas are also available for same-sex relationships and special handling is available if the fiancé or fianceé will experience danger while processing abroad.

-The NVC will notify you (the sponsor) via mail when your case is sent to the Embassy or Consulate.
-You are responsible for notifying your fiancé(e) of what steps to take to apply for the K-1 visa and prepare for the interview.
+Once the case is at the NVC they will contact the firm and the sponsor via mail and advise when the case is sent to the Embassy or Consulate in preparation for the interview.
 The consulate in the country that the fiancé(e) is residing in will contact the fiancé/fiancée to obtain additional forms, schedule a medical examination and schedule an interview.

 Once the visa is issued, the fiancé/fiancée must enter the U.S within four months and the marriage must occur within 90 days of entry.